-This behavior is important for the trader to note for example if one is long and Type 1 might be in play, there is no reason to sell a long position if the price has not yet breached HOD.
-The reason being that in majority cases if it comes near HOD (on strong push) it will take out HOD, thus trader should remain in position and not sell at "resistance" but instead above it:
+This behavior is important for the trader to note.
+For example, if one is long and Type 1 might be in play, there is no reason to sell a long position if the price has not yet breached HOD.
+The reason is that in the majority of cases if it comes near HOD (on strong push), it will take out HOD; thus, a trader should remain in position and not sell at "resistance" but instead above it:

 Again it should be noted, this behavior/approach is only applicable if Type 1 clearout is in play, not just in any general or random situation.

-Often a good idea is to put the focus on time and sales window/tape around HOD level (5 minutes after initial takeout) to see if a large player is unloading.
+Often, the good idea is to focus on time and sales window/tape around the HOD level (5 minutes after initial takeout) to see if a large player is unloading.
 This might help formulate a better short thesis.
-Placing order filter of 3k ot 5k+ order size on time and sales so that only the key players are visible.
-The size will depend on the liquidity on asset, on lower liquid asset 3k is enough, on very high liquid asset that traded 50+ mil of volume on a day it will be required to place 8k order filter on time and sales window, since rigger will hold much larger size there.
+Placing order filter of 3k to 5k+ order size on time and sales so that only the key players are visible.
+The size will depend on the liquidity on the asset; on a lower liquid asset, 3k is enough, on a very high liquid asset that traded 50+ mil of volume on a day, it will be required to place an 8k order filter on time and sales window since rigger will hold much larger size there.

 High volume on the clearout for short participation

-After this, the next component should be a stall of 5-15 minutes with some sort of a shelf.
-This is where it gets a bit more conceptual however, as in some cases the shelf might be wide, in some cases, it might be very tight, two different examples below:
+After this, the next component should be a stall of 5-15 minutes with a shelf.
+This is where it gets a bit more conceptual; however, as in some cases, the shelf might be wide, in some cases, it might be very tight; two different examples below:

-Below is example of high volume clearout on ticker MIST:
+Below is an example of a high volume clearout on ticker MIST:

 Example of high volume clearout on ticker VXRT:

-Again to note, high volume on clearout should not be measured with any fixed number (100k, 500k, etc), instead, it should be measured in relative terms in relation to the average traded volume inside Type 1 or Type 4 structure.
+Again to note, high volume on clearout should not be measured with any fixed number (100k, 500k, etc.).
+Instead, it should be measured relative terms about the average traded volume inside the Type 1 or Type 4 structure.
 The pop candle should have notably higher volume, or perhaps it should be the highest volume candle within the whole structure.